caorenzhi/Filos/Filos light white paper.md

 Web 2 data sourcing.
 A pipeline to collect all web 2 financial data and provide service.

-- [x] Access the stock price data
+- [x] Build pipeline to get the stock price data
-- [x] Access the crypto price data
+- [x] Build pipeline to get the crypto price data
-- [ ] Access the crypto and financial news data
+- [ ] Build pipeline to get the crypto and financial news data
-- [ ] Access twitter data
+- [ ] Build pipeline to get twitter data
-- [ ] Access discord data
+- [ ] Build pipeline to get discord data
+- [ ] Build API for data access
 - [ ] Explore other type of financial data from the community

 (2). **Andrew C. Yao** Era (Computational complexity theory, Analysis of algorithms, Yao’s principle, Cryptography. - Turing award)